Multiplaning Magic: How Layers Add Depth to 2D Animation

 Multiplaning has been around since the late 1920s.
 Early iterations of the technique were first used by filmmaker Lotte Reiniger in her 1926 animated feature “The Adventures of Prince Achmed.”

-Notice how different silhouettes are placed on top of one another, allowing the main character to move across, and in front of other elements in the scene.
+Notice how different silhouettes stack on top of one another, allowing the main character to move across and in front of other elements in the scene.

 Disney Brings Multiplaning Into The Spotlight

-Multiplaning was popularized by Walt Disney Studios.
+Walt Disney Studios popularized multiplaning.
 In 1937, inventor William Garity helped build Disney’s first multiplane camera.
-The camera used seven “planes” of glass to create dynamic scenery for Disney’s early films.
+The camera used seven panes of glass to create dynamic scenery for Disney’s early films.
 Different layers of each scene were painted on each pane of glass.
 The panes were then shifted by hand as a camera pointing down at the scene took photographs of each frame.

 “Snow White and the Seven Dwarfs” (1937) was the first feature-length Disney film to use multiplane camera techniques.
-The effects of multiplaning can be seen in this scene below, where Snow White flees through the forest.
-As Snow White moves closer and farther away from the camera, different elements of the background are pushed forward, creating depth.
+The near-magical effects of multiplaning are particularly evident in the scene when Snow White flees through the forest.
+As she moves closer and farther away from the camera, different elements of the background push forward, creating depth.
 The layers of each plane are also manipulated to create a sense of frantic movement.

-In 2001, renowned film critic Roger Ebert reflected on the impact multiplaning had on transforming animation:
+In 2001, renowned film critic Roger Ebert reflected on how multiplaning had transformed animation:

 “Nothing like the techniques in “Snow White” had been seen before.
 Animation itself was considered a child’s entertainment, six minutes of gags involving mice and ducks, before the newsreel and the main feature.
 “Snow White” demonstrated how animation could release a movie from its trap of space and time; how gravity, dimension, physical limitations and the rules of movement itself could be transcended by the imaginations of the animators.”